Joe Anglin

 Joseph V. Anglin is an American-born Canadian politician who lives in Rimbey, Alberta, Canada.
 He was the leader of the Alberta Greens from 2008 until its dissolution in 2009.
-Since April 23, 2012, he sat as a Member of the Legislative Assembly of Alberta for Rimbey-Rocky Mountain House-Sundre.
+In the April 2012 Alberta general election, he was elected as a Member of the Legislative Assembly of Alberta for Rimbey-Rocky Mountain House-Sundre.
 He was a member of the Wildrose Party until he left its caucus on November 2, 2014.
-He sat as an independent until his defeat in the 2015 Alberta general election.
+He sat as an independent until his defeat in the May 2015 Alberta general election.

 Early life

 Anglin was born in Massachusetts.
 He served in the United States Marine Corps and worked as a police officer in the 1970s.
 He moved to Canada and obtained Canadian citizenship in 1995.
 He served in the Canadian Coast Guard for six years.
 Anglin founded and acted as CEO of ASIG Inc., which operated as an international financial services firm, which specialized in trading derivatives, oil contracts, gas contracts and currencies.
 Anglin worked as a lineman for a public electric utility before going on to work for AT&T. He obtained a diploma in engineering and worked his way up into executive management.
 During his time with AT&T he taught fibre-optic transmission engineering at the Bell Labs training facilities in Chicago and served as the White House communications liaison for George H. W. Bush in Kennebunkport, Maine.